 This post contains affiliate links.
 Affiliate links means that sometimes if you click through to a website and register or purchase something, I may get a commission from that sale at no extra cost to you.
 For more information click here.

-Intuitive eating is essential for someone who is a chronic dieter, obsessed with losing weight, food, eating, calories, or anything related to food and body image.
+Intuitive eating is essential for someone who is tired of chronic dieting, weight loss cycling, food obsessions, or body image struggles.
 It’s the opposite of dieting.
-Did you know we’re actually born intuitive eaters?
-We are not bombarded with societal messages about body image and food when we’re babies.
-We’re later conditioned by diet culture to unlearn our natural hunger and satiety cues.
-However, intuitive eating challenges all we’ve been taught about food and our bodies, and it may be tricky to unlearn all of this in the beginning.
+Intuitive eating challenges all we’ve been taught about food and our bodies, and it may be tricky to unlearn all of this in the beginning.
 That’s why in this post, I bring you a list of the best intuitive eating books that can help you on your way to healing your relationship to food and body.

 The best books on intuitive eating for healing your food and body relationships